cbax01/cbax01/README.md

 ## Hi, My name is Carson 👋
 I am a Senior at Washington State University, and I study data analytics to make better data-driven decisions

 - 🚗💨 Currently: I am currently working as a DoorDash Dasher to pay my way through college, but by night I am secretly using my personal data to analyze the best trends and times for maximum profit!
-- 🧠 Interests: I enjoy white water kayaking, brazilian jiu jitsu, and a warm sauna after a workout
-- 📫 Contact me: carsonbaxwork@gmail.com

 ## Tech Stack